Mjz86/c_colon/mcc.md

 having c++ like syntax but with memory safety ,

-aiming to be able to express c++'s full power while  freeing the language from the abi stability nightmare  that the wg21 standard committee made and the stack consuming windows calling convention ABI.
+aiming to be able to express c++'s full power while  freeing the language from the ABI stability nightmare  that the wg21 standard committee made and the stack consuming windows calling convention ABI.